Law of the absorption time of some positive self-similar Markov processes: Proofs

 Thus, one gets

 From Weierstrass's double series theorem, the above identity is true if $|z|<\frac{1}{1+|a|}$.
 Moreover, the function on the left-hand side has a singularity at $z=1$ and $z=\frac{1}{1-a}$.
 Thus, the series on the right-hand side is convergent if $|z|<1$ and $|z(1-a)|<1$.
-By choosing $a=1$, we conclude by observing that the series on the right-hand side of \eqref{eq:hir} is convergent for $\Re(z)<\frac{\alpha b}{2}$. \end{proof} Next, we introduce the following notation, for any $z\in \C$,
+By choosing $a=1$, we conclude by observing that the series on the right-hand side of (\ref{eq:hir}) is convergent for $\mathfrak{Re}(z)<\frac{\alpha b}{2}$.